 - The city is one of the sunniest in all of Europe, averaging 2800 hours of sunshine per year.

 If you're planning to visit Lisbon for the first time, you really need at least a long weekend in the city to hit all the highlights.
 With 3 days, you can see the best of Lisbon without rushing too much.

-Here's a sample itinerary based on my own trip to Lisbon, perfect if you're visiting Lisbon for the first time:
+Here's a sample itinerary based on my own trip to 3-day trip to Lisbon, perfect if you're visiting Lisbon for the first time: